coinranking/exchanges/README.md

 ### Listing requirements

-Before we approve your pull request, we’d like to review the exchange and check if it meets our listing requirements (https://support.coinranking.com/article/71-what-are-the-requirements-for-listing-an-exchange).
+Before we approve your pull request, we’d like to review the exchange and check if it meets our [listing requirements](https://support.coinranking.com/article/71-what-are-the-requirements-for-listing-an-exchange).

 Ticking off all the boxes?
 Cool!
 Send us your listing request at [info@coinranking.com](mailto:info@coinranking.com) and include your daily trading volume + a link to your platform.
 We will then review your exchange ASAP.